Pascal Naples

 Other Litigation

-- Represented industry-leading government contractor in trade secrets litigation spanning over five-years, taking and defending dozens of depositions, arguing scores of motions, and examining and cross-examining party witnesses and forensic experts, en route to securing injunctive relief, fee awards, favorable orders on motions, and, ultimately, default judgment for spoliation.
+- Represented industry-leading government contractor in noncompete and trade secrets litigation spanning over five-years, taking and defending dozens of depositions, arguing scores of motions, and examining and cross-examining party witnesses and forensic experts, en route to securing injunctive relief, fee awards, favorable orders on motions, and, ultimately, default judgment for spoliation.

 - Argued municipal tax appeal before the Supreme Court of Connecticut on behalf of nonprofit housing provider, successfully persuading Court, in unanimous decision, to recognize nonprofit’s real property as tax-exempt.
 See Rainbow Housing Corp. v.
 Town of Cromwell, 340 Conn.
 501 (2021).